AWS Control Tower: What You Need To Know

 How to Set Up Control Tower

-Setting up your AWS Control Tower is a relatively quick process and should take anywhere between 1 to 2 hours to complete.
+Setting up AWS Control Tower is a relatively quick process and should take anywhere between 1 to 2 hours to complete.
 When it comes to setting it up, you'll need to go through 2 main steps: create email accounts and set up the landing zone.

 Create Shared Account Emails